RC-Thoughts/LUA-Battery-Percentage/README.md

 Jeti LUA application to convert battery capacity consumption to percentage with add-ons

 Installation:
-- Copy RCT-Batt to DC/DS-24 SD-card to /Apps folder
+- Copy RCT-Batt.lua to DC/DS-24 SD-card to /Apps folder
-- If you have no Lang folder in /Apps create it
+- If you have no "Lang" folder in /Apps create it
 - Copy Lang/RCT-Batt.jsn to transmitters /Apps/Lang folder
+- Run application in transmitter

 Current info available on https://www.rc-thoughts.com/2016/08/rc-thoughts-tools/